ULHPC/tutorials/advanced/HPL/README.md

-You will find in the [UL HPC tutorial](https://github.com/ULHPC/tutorials) repository, under the `advanced/HPL` directory, a set of tools / script that facilitate the running and analysis of this tutorial.
+You will find in the [UL HPC tutorial](https://github.com/ULHPC/tutorials) repository, under the `advanced/HPL` directory, a set of tools / script that facilitate the running and analysis of this tutorial that you can use/adapt to suit your needs.

-In particular:
+In particular, once in the `advanced/HPL` directory:

 * running `make bootstrap` will automatically download the archives for HPL, GotoBLAS2 and ATLAS (press enter at the end of the last download)